campe0n/readme_generator/readme.md

 No installation instructions.

 ## Usage Information
-run node index.js to start the application
+No usage information.

 ## Contribution Guidelines
-No contribution is neccessary.
+No contribution neccessary.

 ## Test Instructions
 No test instructions.